10yard/dkafe/readme.md

 Allow roms in ROM_DIR to be overwritten.
 Set to 1 when using an emulator that doesn't support a rompath argument e.g. AdvanceMAME.

 `EMU_EXIT_RPI = wmctrl -a DKAFE -F`
-Raspberry PI specific setting to return focus to the frontend after exiting the emulator.
+Raspberry Pi specific command to issue after exiting emulator e.g. return focus to frontend.
 This is an external program call so be sure that the target program is installed i.e. `sudo apt-get install wmctrl`

+`EMU_ENTER_RPI`
+Raspberry Pi specific command to issue before starting an emulator

 ### DK Interface Settings